singer-io/getting-started/SPEC.md

 # Stitch Streamer Specification

 ### Version 0.1

-A *streamer* is an application that takes a *configuration* file and optional *state* and *structure* files as input, and produces an ordered stream of *record*, *state*, *schema* and *structure* messages as output.
+A *streamer* is an application that takes a *configuration* file and an optional *state* file as input and produces an ordered stream of *record*, *state* and *schema* messages as output.
 A *record* is json-encoded data of any kind.
-A *structure* message describes the data available to the streamer.
 A *state* message is used to persist information between invocations of a streamer.
 A *schema* message describes the datatypes of the *record*s in the stream.
 A streamer may be implemented in any programming language.

 Streamers are designed to produce a stream of data from sources like databases and web service APIs for use in a data integration or ETL